scotow/freemobile-sms/README.md

 `sms Hello World!`
 > Send a SMS to your mobile phone with the 'Hello World!' text.

+`sms -s Hello World!`
+> Handle each argument as a single message (send two message 'Hello' and 'World!').

 `sms -f my_file.txt`
 > Send the content of the 'my_file.txt' file.

+`sms -f my_file.txt -e ascii`
+> Same as previous, but use ascii [encoding](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) to read the file.

+`sms -c Hello World!`
+> (Re)configure your credentials before sending the 'Hello World!' message.

 ### Credentials

 Setup your credentials using one of the following methods:

-- Run `sms --config`
+- Run `sms -c` or `sms --config`

-- Editing the `credentials.json` file in the project's directory and fill it using the following pattern:
+- Create a `credentials.json` file in the project's directory and fill it using the following pattern:

 ```JSON
 {